Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

 For \(\phi:\tau\to\sigma\) in \(\C^k_K\), set

 Under the above assumptions, \(X_k,Y_k\) are well-defined contravariant functors: \(X_k(\psi\circ\phi)=X_k(\phi)\circ X_k(\psi)\) and \(Y_k(\psi\circ\phi)=Y_k(\phi)\circ Y_k(\psi)\).

-\paragraph{Integrated naturality (steerability).} With the counting measures above and kernels supported on identity arrows, any arrow-bundle affine layer with local kernels \(K_\tau:X_k(\tau)\to Y_k(\tau)\) and biases \(b_\tau\in Y_k(\tau)\) reduces to a single identity term at each root \(\tau\).
+\paragraph{Integrated naturality (steerability).} With the counting measures above and kernels supported on identity arrows, any arrow–bundle affine layer with local kernels \(K_\tau:X_k(\tau)\to Y_k(\tau)\) and biases \(b_\tau\in Y_k(\tau)\) reduces to a single identity term at each root \(\tau\).
 The categorical equivariance condition is exactly the intertwining constraint

 which is precisely the steerability condition for convolutions on \(\C^k_K\).